-The production of thyroid hormones is regulated by thyroid-stimulating hormone (TSH), which is made by the pituitary gland and in turn regulated by the hypothalamus.
+The production of thyroid hormones is regulated by thyroid-stimulating hormone (TSH), which is made by the pituitary gland, which in turn is regulated by the hypothalamus.
 TSH ensures that enough thyroid hormones are made to meet the needs of the body.

-Hypothyroidism can occur due to the thyroid gland failing to work properly, or due to thyroid gland not being stimulated properly by the hypothalamus or pituitary gland.3
+Hypothyroidism can occur if the thyroid gland fails to work properly, or if the thyroid gland is not stimulated properly by the hypothalamus or pituitary gland.

-The most common cause of hypothyroidism in the US is Hashimoto's disease,1 also known as chronic lymphocytic thyroiditis or autoimmune thyroiditis.4
+The most common cause of hypothyroidism in the U.S. is Hashimoto's disease, also known as chronic lymphocytic thyroiditis or autoimmune thyroiditis.

-It is an autoimmune disease - a disorder where the body's immune system attacks the body's own cells and organs.
-Hashimoto's disease causes the immune system to attack the thyroid gland, leading to inflammation and interference in its ability to produce thyroid hormones.
+Hashimoto's disease is an autoimmune disease - a disorder where the immune system attacks the body's own cells and organs.
+The condition causes the immune system to attack the thyroid gland, leading to inflammation and interference in its ability to produce thyroid hormones.

 In cases of congenital hypothyroidism, babies are born with a thyroid gland that does not function properly.
-Congenital hypothyroidism can lead to problems with physical and mental growth problems, but early treatment can prevent these complications.
-Most newborns in the US are screened for hypothyroidism.
+Congenital hypothyroidism can lead to physical and mental growth problems, but early treatment can prevent these complications.
+Most newborns in the U.S. are screened for hypothyroidism.